revelaction/privage/README.md

 files) securely backed up in untrusted 3-party locations whitout revealing any secret information (not even the file name) to those 3-party services.

-**WARNING: The author is not a cryptographer, and the code has not been reviewed.
-Use at your own risk.**

 You may want to use privage if:

 - You want to keep your encrypted credentials and other secrets files in a directory (maybe managed by a revision control system (ex: git))